Traineeship and studies

 Temporary work: opportunity on the second labor market

-Personal interviews were almost exclusively based on my personal network.
-But maybe that is also a typical industry problem, which today catapults many graduates with a PR career in "permanent practice loops"?
+Personal interviews resulted almost exclusively from my personal network.
+Perhaps this is also a problem typical of the industry, which catapults many graduates with PR aspirations into “permanent internship loops” today?

 It is my luck that on the second job market - as a so-called temporary worker - I get the chance to prove myself again in my field and to gain further experience in exciting projects.
 Of course, it is clear to me that temporary work has been heavily caught in the crossfire of criticism, for example in relevant TV talk shows.
 Some say little prosaic: